Skip to content

 ssh storage-plzen1 "rsync -avh ~ storage-brno12-cerit:~/home_from_plzen1/"

-If you then look at the output of running job you can check how the data transfer proceeds.
+If you then look at the output of the running job, you can check how the data transfer proceeds.